 Domains excluded from URL filtering

 This policy excludes outbound URLs from any “Allowed URLs” filtering.
 Add a comma-separated list of fully qualified domain names (FQDN) or DNS suffixes to exclude from the “Allowed URLs” filtering.
 If this policy is empty (the default), the defined “Allowed URLs” filtering processes are URLs.
-If this policy contains any entries, those URLs with host fileds matching at least one item in the list (via DNS suffix match) are sent unaltered to iOS, bypassing the “Allowed URLs” filtering logic.
+If this policy contains any entries, URLs with host fields matching at least one item in the list (via DNS suffix match) are sent unaltered to iOS.
+This communication bypasses the “Allowed URLs” filtering logic.
 Default value is empty.

 iOS apps can dispatch URL requests to other applications that have been registered to handle specific schemes (such as